Why pet insurance matters: Protect your pet and your budget

 Curious about Buddy Pet Insurance?

 Buddy Pet Insurance offers flexible cover designed specifically for dogs and cats – because every pet deserves protection that fits their lifestyle.
-Whether you’ve got a curious kitten or a senior pup, Buddy’s three levels of cover (Bronze, Silver and Gold) help you tailor your policy to suit your pet’s needs and your budget.
+Whether you’ve got a curious kitten or a senior pup, Buddy’s three levels of cover (Bronze, Silver and Goldare great options to choose from, depending on your needs and budget.

 Buddy’s policies are easy to manage and backed by a commitment to animal welfare, with $1 million committed to support Australian pet charities through our Giving Program.